alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 <!--more-->

-### Introducing Android `Transition`s
+### Introducing the Transition Framework

-Activity Transitions are built on top of a relatively new feature in Android called Transitions.
-Introduced in KitKat, the Transition framework provides a convenient API for animating between different UI states in an Android application.
-The framework is built around two core entities: _Scenes_ and _Transitions_.
+Activity Transitions are built on top of a relatively new feature in Android called _transitions_.
+Introduced in KitKat, the Transition framework provides a convenient, easy-to-use API for animating between different UI states in Android applications.
+The framework is built around two key entities: _scenes_ and _transitions_.
 A scene defines a given state of an application's UI, whereas a transition defines the animated change from one scene to another.

-When a scene change occurs, a `Transition` will have three main jobs: (1) capturing the start and end state of each of its target views, (2) analyzing the changes made to each target view's start and end state, and (3) creating an `Animator` based on those differences that will orchestrate the animation between the two scenes.
-This is best understood by example.
-Let's walk through what happens when a scene change occurs using a simple `Fade` transition:
+When a scene change occurs, a `Transition` has three main responsibilities: (1) capturing the start and end state of each target view in the scene, (2) analyzing the differences in each target view's start and end state, and (3) creating an `Animator` based on those differences that will choreograph an animation between the two scenes.
+These responsibilities are best understood by example.
+Let's walk through what happens when a scene change occurs using a simple [`Fade`][9] transition:

-1. The framework calls the `Fade` transition's `captureStartValues()` method for each target view.
+1. The framework calls `Fade#captureStartValues(TransitionValues)` for each target `view` in the scene.
 The `Fade` transition implements this method by calling `view.getVisibility()` and recording its value in the `TransitionValues` object passed as an argument.
 2. The developer modifies the visibility of one or more target views to match the desired visibility in the end scene.
-3. The framework calls the `Fade` transition's `captureEndValues()` method for each target view.
+3. On the next animation frame, the framework calls `Fade#captureEndValues(TransitionValues)` for each target view in the scene.
 The `Fade` transition implements this method by calling `view.getVisibility()` and recording its value in the `TransitionValues` object passed as an argument.
-4. The framework calls the `Fade` transition's `createAnimator()` method.
-For each target view, the `Fade` transition creates an `ObjectAnimator` that either fades the view in or out depending on its start and end values.
+4. The framework calls `Fade#createAnimator(ViewGroup, TransitionValues, TransitionValues))`.
+The `Fade` transition implements this method by creating an `ObjectAnimator` for each target view in the scene that either fades the view in or out.
 After iterating over all of the views, the resulting `ObjectAnimator`s are added to a `TransitionSet` which is finally returned to the framework.
 5. The framework runs the `Animator` returned in step 4, causing all of the target views to gradually fade either in or out.

+**TODO: in the fade example above, make the scenario more concrete... describe the start/end scenes and maybe even add a video so there isn't any confusion**

 **TODO: Give concrete example/video here?
 Explain what a "scene" is in the context of a Activity Transition.
 Also explain that that "scene root" is the window's decor view?**